top of page

 Indian Wells Vista offers some of the most tremendous and remote views in Central Pennsylvania.
 This view will be over your left shoulder and most mid-pack runners will arrive here at dawn.

-Section 7: Bear Meadows - Mile 51.0 to 58.6
+Section 7: Little Flat to Alan Seeger: Sunrises, Snakes and an Ancient Forest - Mile 51.0 to 58.6

 7.4 miles | 325 feet climb; 1692 feet decline